UIUC-iSchool-DataViz/is445_spring2021/week12/lecture12.md

 ---
-title: Lecture 12
+title: Lecture 12 - Publishing & Validation
 layout: lecture
-include_vega: true
+description: >-
-visible_lec: true
+ More about publishing and validation, a more of d3.js in Idyll
-visible_n: true
+date: 2020-04-12
 ---

 <!-- .slide: class="titleslide" -->